-3.205 ESE/Head Start: Progress Report
+3.205 ESE/Progress Report

 An exceptional student's progress toward IEP goals and objectives will be reported in accordance with the regular reporting of progress.
-Head Start student progress reports are issued to parents in October, January and May.

 No person shall, on the basis of race, color, religion, gender, age, marital status, sexual orientation, pregnancy, disability, political or religious beliefs, national or ethnic origin, or genetic information, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity, or in any employment conditions or practices conducted by this school district, except as provided by law.